mcu-art/ergomcutool/README.md

 you may specify `create_in_project_link: false`.
 `link_name` specifies the name of the symlink to be created.
 The `_external` directory is added to `.gitignore` by default.

+### Intellisense
+The VSCode intellisense is managed automatically by `ergomcutool`.
+This is done by analyzing the Makefile in addition to `ergomcu_project.yaml` and adding necessary entries to `.vscode/settings.json` and `.vscode/c_cpp_properties.json`.
+All include directories specified in your project are always added to the intellisense.
+All source file directories within your project are also added to the intellisense.
+By default, all external source file directories from the Makefile are added to the intellisense.
+This allows you to easily browse those files using `Go to definition` VSCode context help.
+If this behaviour is not required or slows down the computer, you can disable it by setting `intellisense.ignore_external_makefile_sources` to `true` in `ergomcu_project.yaml`.

 ### Programming the MCU